nandanaforinternships-art/Task1/README.md

 ## Project Overview

 This project focuses on cleaning and preprocessing raw data to make it suitable for machine learning models.
-The Titanic dataset is used as an example.

 ## Objective